simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 ### Entering an Event Date

-Once you have ascertained the timing of a clinical event, click on the data entry field under the "ENTER NEW DATE" button.
+Once you have determined a clinical event did indeed occur, the next step is to assess its timing.
+As noted above, you might have to travel between sentences or consult complete notes to confirm the date.
+Once you are ready to enter this information, click on the data entry field under the "ENTER NEW DATE" button.
 You will be prompted with a calendar.
 Once the date displayed is correct, press on button "ENTER NEW DATE".

+Given the nature of clinical narratives, not all events will be precisely dated.
+For example, a clinician might refer to an event only with the month and year, not the day.
+Such information can still be entered by using simple approximation guidelines.
+In CEDARS, if only the year of an event is known, enter July 1st of that year (e.g. "2020-07-01").
+If only they year and month are known, enter the 15th day of that month/year (e.g. "2020-11-15" if the event was in November of 2020).

 ### Deleting an Event Date